Red Flags That Show You’re Economically Illiterate (Without Knowing It)

 Thinks the Fed Is Just a Bank

-When someone says “the Fed should give people more money,” they’ve already missed the point.
-The Federal Reserve isn’t a bank for the public, it’s a monetary policy engine.
-Its job is to control interest rates, manage inflation, and stabilize the economy.
+When someone says “the Fed should just give people more money,” they’ve already missed the point.
+The Federal Reserve isn’t a public bank, it’s a policy engine.

 Believes the National Debt Should Just Be Paid Off

-Saying “we should just pay off the debt” sounds responsible, but it reveals a shallow take on public finance.
-The U.S. debt isn’t like a credit card, it’s part of a system that depends on trust, liquidity, and long-term obligations.
+On the surface, “just pay off the debt” sounds responsible.
+In reality, it shows shallow understanding of public finance.
+The U.S. debt isn’t a credit card, it’s a system of trust, liquidity, and long-term obligations.

 Thinks Economic Growth Is Always a Good Thing

-More growth sounds good, until it isn’t.
-Growth comes with tradeoffs: resource use, inflation, inequality, environmental strain.
-When someone says “we need growth” without asking what kind, they’re thinking in headlines, not systems.
+More growth sounds good until you factor in the tradeoffs: resource strain, inflation, inequality.
+When someone shouts “we need growth” without asking what kind, that’s a sign of economic illiteracy.

 Doesn’t Know the Difference Between Economics and Personal Finance

-Lastly, not knowing the difference between economics and personal finance is one of the clearest signs someone doesn’t actually get how money works.
-Economics looks at systems, markets, and policy.
+One of the clearest signs of being financially illiterate is mixing up economics with personal finance.
+Economics looks at systems and policy.
 Personal finance is about choices, behavior, and control.

 Upgrade Your economic Literacy